SAFE Care Feline Spay & Neuter ClinicWhy Spay and Neuter?

 Myth: “I should let my cat go into heat at least once”

 Truth: The American Veterinary Medical Association recommends all cats be spayed/neutered by 5 months of age.

 Myth: “It’s expensive to have my pet spayed/neutered.”

 Truth: There are places within the Triangle that offer low-cost or even free spaying/neutering to pet owners in need.
 The SAFE Care Feline Spay/Neuter Clinic is the leading one.
 Request an appointment here.

 Myth: “It’s painful for my pet.”

-Truth: During a spay or neuter surgery, dogs and cats are fully anesthetized, so they feel no pain.
+Truth: During a spay or neuter surgery, cats are fully anesthetized, so they feel no pain.
 All animals spayed at the SAFE Care Feline Spay/Neuter Clinic receive pain medication before their surgeries, and they return to normal activities after about a day.
 We also offer pain medication to go home for an additional fee.